 Bhutan is like a vision of an ancient past that has just stepped in to the modern world, right at the crown of the Himalayas.
 It is a country of surprising encounters between the ancient and the modern, where one can see traditionally dressed Bhutanese carry mobile phones in their 14th Century style clothes, and monks tap millenary Buddhists texts into a computer.

-Bhutan is a land-locked, pocket sized nation of just 38,394 square kilometers with a population just below 700,000.
-Located at the eastern end of the Himalayas it is bordered to the South, East and West by India and in the North by the Tibet Autonomous Region of the People’s Republic of China.
-Bhutan is also separated from the nearby country of Nepal to the West by the Indian state of Sikkim.
+Bhutan is a land-locked nation of just 38,394 square kilometers with a population below 700,000.
+Located at the eastern end of the Himalayas, it is bordered to the South, East and West by India and in the North by the Tibet Autonomous Region of the People’s Republic of China.

-The Bhutanese Monarchy also only opened the country to the outside World in the 1960’s, retaining the 14th century national dress and not allowing TV or the internet until 1999.
-Visitors today are still restricted to help protect Bhutan’s pristine environment and culture, and are asked not to throw stones into the many lakes out of respect for the various deities and demons that reside in their watery depths.
+The Bhutanese Monarchy has only opened the country to the outside World in the 1960’s, retaining the custom of wearing its traditional 14th century dress and not allowing TV or the Internet until 1999.
+Visits today are still restricted to help protect Bhutan’s pristine environment and culture, and visitors have to adjust in order not to disturb the local’s beliefs and peaceful atmosphere.
+They are asked, for example, not to throw stones into the many lakes out of respect for the various deities and demons that are believed to reside in their watery depths.

-Bhutan offers you a chance to step into a whole new World and discover what is important in life.
+Bhutan offers a chance to step into an ancient world of fauna, flora and culture that reminds one of what is important in life.